 Sure, leaving for me was an almost insurmountable thing as I have never had a drivers license, and I guess if I’m fair to myself that was a large factor of my imprisonment, and Tim knew that, banked on it.

 I mean, it was a quaint little cottage by a lake, with yellow siding, with that tacky duck decor my mom was into from the ’80s everywhere.
-Yet, it was the garden that swept an arch and radiated charm at the heart of an enchanted woods that I fell deeply in love with, and the day I left it behind I wept inside as we drove away.
+Yet, it was the garden that swept an arch and radiated charm at the heart of an enchanted wood that I fell deeply in love with, and the day I left it behind I wept inside as we drove away.

-He died of Pancreatic Cancer in October of 2012, I stayed to the bitter end.
+He died of Pancreatic Cancer in October 2012, I stayed to the bitter end.
 I stayed in the end for him, as I knew in my gut, I don’t know how and why or what exactly, but something inside me said….just stay, what more can he take?

 That winter after his death I spent all on my own, well, Irish and I. Long walks around the block in the late fall occupied my days, and that was when I first started this blog, to pass the time, maybe heal, write, connect.

 Another thing I have of him, is some of his ashes, that I was supposed to spread at the lake, but could never bring myself to do, and I’m still not sure why.
 Though, lately, and for the last couple years I’ve thought about what to do with them, as I feel… in my gut… that it is time to do something with them but I just don’t know what.
-How do I be both respectful to what remains of him, but also get that shite gone, I don’t know, I really don’t know.
+How do I be both respectful to what remains of him, but also get that sh!te gone, I don’t know, I really don’t know.

 There are other smaller things, like the ring he gave me in the last days, a peace offering?
 I still don’t know what purpose it served – please remember me?
 Yeah, he knew I was looking towards his passing, and after, and that I was conflicted.
 He knew.

 I would never take those years back though, not if I would have to forget that lake, those woods, the garden, which in time became my garden, my secret garden.
 That place taught me magic, tapped into what lay inside me and whispered to me of what could be, what had always laid inside.
 I saw things, like the hairs on the back of my neck at dusk that night when I knew something lay off in the woods to our left that wanted us to keep moving, as we heard it low growl.
 Or the elf shoe, or the shaman’s staff, or the feel of real woo woo that lay behind us at the heart of that forest.
-Of those tall grasses that looked like 3 spirits that made there way towards us in those last weeks of Tim’s life, around the lake, day by day I watched them from the kitchen table, and both dreaded and longed for the end they foretold.
+Of those tall grasses that looked like 3 spirits that made their way towards us in those last weeks of Tim’s life, around the lake, day by day I watched them from the kitchen table, and both dreaded and longed for the end they foretold.

 For, why else would I have stayed if I had not loved him?
-In the end, I had every opportunity to leave, like at the hospital back in London that spring when hope was still in the air and he was getting radiation treatment at the New Vic Hospital.
+In the end, I had every opportunity to leave, like at the hospital back in London that spring when hope was still in the air, and he was getting radiation treatment at the New Vic Hospital.

 In those weeks I could have left, easily left, just abandoned him there if I had wanted to.